————————————————————————

 Explore.
 Experience.
 Ring the Bells!

-Join us for the SECOND annual Damnable Trail Festival and retrace the paths of the first settlers through the boreal forest and along coastal headlands.
+Join us for the 2026 Damnable Trail Festival and retrace the paths of the first settlers through the boreal forest and along coastal headlands.
 Our trails were developed largely from the remnants of old walking trails and hauling paths forged by the first settlers to the area.
 In the spirit of reconnecting with the “old” trails and reawakening the outdoor spirit of the residents, this festival encourages visitors to marvel at the famous beaches of the Eastport Peninsula while experiencing our walking trails and rugged coastlines that will challenge any hiker.

-PLEASE NOTE: Many events during the festival are FREE, however the Coastal Ridge Challenge requires pre-registration, we are sold out with a wait list.
-Our full festival schedule is below, scroll down for information and follow our social media for updates throughout the season.
+PLEASE NOTE: Many events during the festival are FREE; however the Coastal Ridge Challenge requires pre-registration!
+Scroll down for information.

 Calling All Runners